rzeydelis/personal-finance-app/docs/README.md

 # Personal Finance App

 A comprehensive personal finance application that integrates with Plaid API to fetch and analyze bank transactions, built with Flask and Python.
+Something to help me to keep track of my finances and making it easier with AI.

 ## Project Structure